-The unfortunate miss was Parkey’s seventh missed field goal this season, and it was the fifth kick that had hit an upright after he miraculously managed to do that four times in a single game earlier this year against the Detroit Lions.
+The unfortunate miss was Parkey’s seventh missed field goal that season, and it was the fifth kick that had hit an upright after he miraculously managed to do that four times in a single game earlier this year against the Detroit Lions.

 Mistakes are bound to happen in a professional work setting, and if you claim to have never made a mistake in your life, then you either haven’t been called out for making one, or you’re a liar.

 After the 26-year-old’s massive miss, which followed his three successful kicks from 36, 29, and 34 yards to keep Chicago in the game, Parkey took full responsibility for the loss in the locker room by simply saying, “I feel terrible.”